Long before the iPhone or the Galaxy line, the thin Motorola phone was all the rage. And I failed to see just how popular the Razr would be.

 Like I said, I was wrong

 So, after writing a quick First Take with my first, not-so-cogent analysis ("Eh, it looks OK"), the Razr quickly slipped from my mind.
-I wouldn't be able to review it for a couple of months, and this was a time when, introducing a new phone seemingly every week.
+I wouldn't be able to review it for a couple of months, and this was a time when Nokia was in its heyday, introducing a new phone seemingly every week.
 They all needed a review, not to mention the regular series of phones from Nextel, Sanyo and other manufacturers that have long since left the business.

-Motorola had been making history since Martin Cooper placed the.
-Moto then built the world's , the first mainstream flip phone and the first 3G phone sold in the US.
-But while Moto's previous hits had at least one envelope-pushing feature (even the was one of the first phones with a vibrate mode), the Razr's feature highlights were a VGA camera (equivalent to 0.3-megapixel), Bluetooth and voice dialing -- generous for the time, but hardly noteworthy.
+Motorola had been making history since Martin Cooper placed the first public cellphone call in 1973.
+Moto then built the world's first commercially available phone, the first mainstream flip phone and the first 3G phone sold in the US.
+But while Moto's previous hits had at least one envelope-pushing feature (even the Startac was one of the first phones with a vibrate mode), the Razr's feature highlights were a VGA camera (equivalent to 0.3-megapixel), Bluetooth and voice dialing -- generous for the time, but hardly noteworthy.

 Outside, though, the Razr was an entirely different story.
-Motorolaa rarity in the gadget world: a design we'd never seen before.
+Motorola had achieved a rarity in the gadget world: a design we'd never seen before.
 The Razr was gorgeously thin (just half of an inch wide), it had a shiny metal skin and it didn't feel flimsy or cheap.
-Yes, it was boxy and the buttons were slippery, but it looked so damn good and it slid effortlessly into your pocket. with the latest .
+Yes, it was boxy and the buttons were slippery, but it looked so damn good and it slid effortlessly into your pocket.
+Try doing that with the latest Samsung Galaxy Note.

 Motorola's success was even more impressive when you remember that 2004 was a time when phone design was massively more exciting and varied than it is now.
 We had flip phones, swivel phones and sliders.
-Almost every phone -- especially the-- looked different.
+Almost every phone -- especially the crazy designs from Nokia -- looked different.
 The placement of physical buttons and the shape of the body really mattered.
-Until we get a , phone design will remain relatively dull.
+Until we get a real bendable phone, phone design will remain relatively dull.